August 6th, 2026

 Chord Specialty Dental Partners, a Tennessee-based DSO supporting more than 60 affiliated practices across six states, suffered an email-account compromise that exposed 173,430 individuals.
 Attackers had access to several employee mailboxes for more than five weeks before being caught, and the data in those inboxes included Social Security numbers, driver’s licenses, bank and payment-card details, and medical information.
 The breach triggered at least seven class-action lawsuits.

 Professional Dental Alliance was breached through its management and IT vendor, North American Dental Management.
-Attackers sent phishing emails to the vendor’s employees, several of whom handed over their credentials, and those harvested logins opened the email accounts holding patient data for numerous affiliated practices across 11 states.
-The cascade reached 172,933 individuals, with Social Security numbers and financial accounts among the exposed data.
+Attackers sent phishing emails to the vendor’s employees, several of whom handed over their credentials, and those harvested logins opened a few of the vendor’s email accounts holding patient data for affiliated practices across 10 states.
+The cascade reached 172,933 individuals in total across those affiliated practices, with Social Security numbers and financial accounts among the exposed data.

 This is the business-associate version of the MSP problem.
 One vendor compromise exposed every affiliated practice at once.
 The lesson is that vendor risk management is patient-data security: a business associate’s email defenses, MFA, and phishing training are effectively your own, and they belong in your risk assessment and your contracts.

 Henry Schein, the dental industry’s largest distributor and the company behind widely used practice-management software, was hit by the BlackCat ransomware gang in fall 2023.
-The attackers dwelled in the network for more than two weeks, claimed to steal around 35TB of data, and then re-encrypted the company’s systems a second time while restoration was underway and ransom negotiations were breaking down.
-The final count was 166,432 individuals, revised up from an initial 29,000.
-Henry Schein settled a class action for $2.9 million.
+The gang struck twice.
+The first attack came around October 14 and 15, 2023, and the attackers claimed to have stolen around 35TB of data, a figure Henry Schein never confirmed.
+Then on November 22, while restoration was underway and ransom negotiations were breaking down, they re-encrypted the company’s systems a second time and threatened a third.
+The final count was 166,432 individuals, revised up from an initial 29,112.
+Henry Schein reached a $2.9 million class-action settlement.

 The second encryption is the lesson most organizations miss.
 Backups are necessary but not sufficient.
 Henry Schein began restoring while the attacker still had access, so the environment was re-compromised before it was confirmed clean.
 Recovery has to happen in an isolated, verified-clean environment, and your largest vendors are single points of failure whose outages can freeze ordering and software for practices nationwide.